Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-A warm-up ride takes you past forests and ponds to Great Dunes Park, a pretty 20-acre retreat of gently rolling sands, swaying palms and tall grasses.
-Perhaps dip your toes in the Atlantic before continuing to the Jekyll Island Historic District, 34 buildings across the 240-acre site surrounding your hotel.
+A warm-up ride leads you past forests and ponds to Great Dunes Park, a tranquil 20-acre stretch of gently rolling sands, swaying palms, and tall grasses.
+You may wish to dip your toes in the Atlantic before continuing to the Jekyll Island Historic District—home to 34 preserved buildings across a 240-acre site surrounding your resort.

 Today's Ride Choices